tomka700/Minimal-path/README.md

 ---

 ### Running
-- Close everything else that would waste CPU resources
 - Set `n`
-- Set `MAX_LEN` to the `Current Best`
+  - Close everything else that would waste CPU resources if `n > 8`
-  - Set it to `Current Best - 1` if you only wish to prove that the `Current Best` is optimal
+- Set `ONLY_PROVE_LENGTH` to `true` if you only wish to prove that the `Current Best` is optimal
+  - This option is exponentially faster, but it probably won't print any paths
 ```ps
 g++ -std=c++2b -Ofast -march=native -flto path.cpp -o path
 ```